abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 ### SOC: System on Chip

-- SoC is an Integrated Circuit that consists of all the key components like Memory, Logic, Cache on a single IC which decreases the system area and improves the area and power.
+- SoC is an Integrated Circuit consisting of all the key components like Memory, Logic, and Cache on a single IC, decreasing the system area and improving the area and power.
 - Architecture is crucial for a SoC or any other ASIC.
 Most of the SOCs follow ARM architecture while the traditional computers follow x86 and x64 architecture which are proprietary, and licenses are required to purchase them.
 In this workshop we focused on an open-source ISA (Instruction Set Architecture) called RISC -V which was developed by UC Berkeley in 2010 and became famous among the researchers as an industry expert.
-It is one of the fastest-growing ecosystems and uses smaller instruction set for better computation and efficiency in terms of Performance, Power, and Area.
+It is one of the fastest-growing ecosystems and uses smaller instruction sets for better computation and efficiency in terms of Performance, Power, and Area.

 ### Foundry Intellectual Property (IPs):

-- Few of the components in an SoC needs some assistance and constant interaction with the semiconductor fabrication unit or foundry and those are termed as Foundry IPS (Example: SRAM, PLL, ADC and DAC)
+- Few of the components in an SoC need some assistance and constant interaction with the semiconductor fabrication unit or foundry and those are termed as Foundry IPS (Example: SRAM, PLL, ADC, and DAC)
 - IPs can be licensed from IP vendors or developed in-house (Example: Micron -DRAM)
 - They provide a level of abstraction that allows designers to focus on higher-level design hiding the internal information.

 ### Macros
-- Components that are reusable and classified into three main categories soft macro, firm macro and hard macro.
+- Components that are reusable and classified into three main categories soft macro, firm macro, and hard macro.
 - Soft Macro: Synthesizable, flexible and editable
-- Firm Macro: Have a Netlist Format, portable and have predictive PPA.
+- Firm Macro: Have a Netlist Format, portable, and have predictive PPA.
-- Hard Macro: Same as Foundry IPs and have optimized PPA and timing
+- Hard Macro: Same as Foundry IPs and has optimized PPA and timing
 #### Chip Design
 ![Picture 4 png](https://github.com/user-attachments/assets/f7b460e2-7551-4f18-b9d4-83a0dc64130e)